captainfffsama/KP2D/README.md

 # Neural Outlier Rejection for Self-Supervised Keypoint Learning

-**This project just fork from https://github.com/TRI-ML/KP2D,and remove docker and horovod rely. you can use conda test this code**
+**This project just fork from https://github.com/TRI-ML/KP2D ,and remove docker and horovod rely. you can use conda test this code**
 change the `prefix` in the *environment.yaml*,then use
 ```python
 conda env create -f environment.yaml